Ready to Sell Your House?

 - Use abstract art, mirrors, rugs, blankets and pillows to bring in color and texture

 - Take down window treatments and use bare windows.
-Note, in some cases that have a view of a busy street, use light sheer drapes to allow light in but to blur and minimize the focus.
+Note, in some cases with a view of a busy street, use sheer drapes to allow light in but blur and minimize the focus.

 - Lighting fixtures, door and cabinet handles are the jewelry of the house, make sure they are up to date and complement the space.

 Colors should be a taupe or a light gray.
 Choose a focal point that highlights the best feature like a nice view, light fixture or fireplace mantel.
 Main furniture should be a neutral like cream, taupe or light gray.
 If you must use black or brown couches, bring in light colored pillows and blankets to help balance the darkness.
-Swap out your giant black mega tv with a nice place of art.
+Swap out your giant black mega tv with a nice piece of art or a mirror.

 Next, consider the scale of the space and style of the furniture.
 When in doubt go with smaller pieces, this will make the area appear larger.
-Bring in plants, poufs, and ottomans as fillers if it seems sparse.
+Bring in plants, poufs, and ottomans as fillers if the space is still sparse.
 The furniture should match the style of the house.
 For example, you would not expect to see modern minimalist furniture inside a rancher in a rural area.

 For larger open concept rooms, create seating or activity vignettes to visually organize the area.
 Set up cozy chairs next to a fireplace to suggest it can be used as a reading area.
 Complete the look with a tray, book, tea, glasses and pillows.
 Vignettes tell a story of how your house can be used.
 Lifestyle layering is that extra something that professional stagers use to appeal to a buyer’s emotional mind.

 Nothing screams home like the fresh smell of your favorite homemade dish.
-In 2018 tuxedo kitchens hot.
-These have a lighter color on upper cabinets and darker lower cabinets.
+According to Pinterest in 2018 tuxedo kitchens were a hot trend.
+Tuxedo kitchens have a lighter color on upper cabinets and darker lower cabinets.
 Avoid red kitchens.
 Before an open house, consider cooking up some cookies, a pie or something naturally cinnamon scented.
 Don’t use artificial sprays.